Fireworks and Fourth of July Events in Des Moines 2022

 Enjoy an old-fashioned fourth with an iconic, historic Independence Day celebration in the 1876 town of Walnut Hill.
 1876 marks the first centennial of the United States, and Living History Farms’ Independence Day activities truly show what this day meant to those in the 19th century – a day of family fun.
 Be sure to arrive early to tour our historic farms, enjoy the town activities, and still have time to catch the Walnut Hill Bluestockings baseball game at 3:00 pm.

-The Iowa Cubs are in town playing St. Paul.
+The Iowa Cubs are in town playing Columbus.
 Catch the fireworks show after the game!

 A fireworks display will take place on the City/School Campus.
 There will not be a fireworks display at Raccoon River Park.
-Firworks are scheduled for Sunday, July 4 at dusk approximately 9:30 p.m.
+Fireworks are scheduled for Monday, July 4 at dusk approximately 9:30 p.m.